dirigiblelabs/curriculum-2018/VladimirNachev/Homeworks/Homework 3 (documentation)/Git.md

   <img src="./images/cloneProjectView.png" alt="View for cloning a project">
   <br>
   <br>
-  In the first field (**URL**) you should write the URL of the project that you want to clone.
-Second field (**Username**) is for the username and third field (**Password**) is for the password for the account in the specific implementation of the Git version control system where the project is located.
+  In the first field (<b>URL</b>) you should write the URL of the project that you want to clone.
+Second field (<b>Username</b>) is for the username and third field (<b>Password</b>) is for the password for the account in the specific implementation of the Git version control system where the project is located.
   <br>
-  After you have filled in the blank fields to clone the project select the button *Clone*.
-To cancel the cloning procedure select the button *Cancel*.
+  After you have filled in the blank fields to clone the project select the button <i>Clone</i>.
+To cancel the cloning procedure select the button <i>Cancel</i>.
 </p>

 ### 3. How to pull all projects ?